-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and façade articulation integrates within the streetscape.
-Ensure materials, colours and façade articulation, including the size and spacing of windows, integrates with the streetscape.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates within the streetscape.
+Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
 Ensure new dwellings and visible additions complement the historic buildings in the precinct.
 Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
-Bland design such as sheer or plain rendered façades.
+Bland design such as sheer or plain rendered facades.
 Large areas of glazing to the street.
-Integrate with heritage streetscapes Avoid bland design FRONT BOUNDARY TREATMENT To ensure the height and design of front fences is appropriate to the era of the dwelling and integrate with the streetscape.
-Ensure the retention of original front fences where heritage overlays apply.
-Ensure low front fences that are no more than the height of the fences on the two adjoining properties.
-Ensure new front fences are appropriate to the era and design of the dwelling behind.
+Integrate with heritage streetscapes Avoid bland design FRONT BOUNDARY TREATMENT To ensure the height and design of front fences are appropriate to the era of the dwelling and integrate with the streetscape.
+Ensure retention of original front fences where heritage overlays apply.
+Ensure low (up to 1m) front fences that are appropriate to the era and design of the dwelling behind.
 High solid front fences.
 Fence designs that are inappropriate to the era and design of the dwelling.
 Avoid high front fences CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
 To ensure basement garages do not increase the visual bulk of buildings.
 Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence.
 Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
-Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
+Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
+Driveways and car parking structures that dominate front setbacks and obscure views of the dwelling.
 Basement ramps that commence at the street frontage.
-Basement garages Location of car parking structures of dwellings so they are not visible from the street.
+Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+Location of car parking structures